viniciuspra/nextjs-authjs-template/README.md

   }
 };
 ```
+> [!NOTE]
-You can adjust the props passed to your template depending on what content your email needs.
+> You can adjust the props passed to your template depending on what content your email needs.

 ---